 9.1.
-A. (2) (d) Documentation of teaching a new course or publishing an article, book, or monograph in an area of behavioral science.
+A (1) (f) pPublishing an a peer-reviewed journal article, scholarly book, or research monograph in an area of behavioral science.
+Activities in this category may not account for more than ten (10) CE hours.

 9.1.
-A. (2) (e) Presentation at a first-time poster session, workshop, or in-service training at the local, state, or national level.
+A. (2) (e) (1) (g) Presentation at Preparing and presenting a first-time poster session, workshop, or in-service training at the local, state, or national level.
 Preparation time required for such presentations may be included.
+Activities in this category may not account for more than five (5) CE hours.